MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-vanillajs-prepare-tenant.md

 # Tutorial: Prepare your customer tenant to authenticate a Vanilla JavaScript SPA

-This tutorial series demonstrates how to build a Vanilla JavaScript single-page application (securing privileged access (SPA)) and prepare it for authentication using the Microsoft Entra admin center.
+This tutorial series demonstrates how to build a Vanilla JavaScript single-page application (SPA) and prepare it for authentication using the Microsoft Entra admin center.
 You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/overview/msal-overview) library to authenticate your app with your Microsoft Entra ID for customers tenant.
 Finally, you'll run the application and test the sign-in and sign-out experiences.

 In this tutorial;